Third Schmidt cabinet

-The Third Schmidt cabinet was the government of Germany between 6 November 1980 and 1 October 1982, during the 9th legislature of the Bundestag.
+The Third Schmidt cabinet was the government of West Germany between 6 November 1980 and 1 October 1982, during the 9th legislature of the Bundestag.
 Led by the Social Democrat Helmut Schmidt.
 After the 1980 federal election, incumbent Chancellor Schmidt continued the social-liberal coalition between his SPD and the FDP.

 In 1982 the coalition collapsed.
 A first cabinet reshuffle was performed on 28 April, replacing several ministers.
 The split culminated in the resignation of all FDP ministers on 17 September.
 Schmidt briefly replaced them with an all-SPD cabinet before being voted out of office in a constructive vote of no confidence in favour of Helmut Kohl, who formed the first Kohl cabinet.